Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 270 meters or so onward from the picnic area, you come to a T-intersection in the town of Los Prietos and turn right.
 Continue on your steady climb on the pavement for another 300 meters.

-At about 15.3 kilometers into day six, the Camino del Salvador takes you to a small triangular square with benches.
+After about 15.3 kilometers into day six, the Camino del Salvador takes you to a small triangular square with benches.
 This is finally the top of the third climb of the day in an area known as La Manjoya.

 The Third Top at La ManjoyaThe Third Top at La Manjoya

-From here, you may be able to discern in the photo above, a path leading straight on, that you would think is the Camino.
+From here, you may be able to discern in the photo above, a more inviting path leading straight on, that you would think is the Camino.
 It is not.
 The Way turns to the left here and continues on the paved road, essentially staying straight on, all the way into Oviedo for the next 1.2 kilometers.

 Entering the Outskirts of OviedoEntering the Outskirts of Oviedo